Aquarium granuloma: Treatment

-Most skin and soft tissue infections are treated with a monotherapy of antibiotics clarithromycin, trimethoprim and ciprofloxacin, with deep infections being treated with a combination of two antibiotics such as thambutol and rifampicin or doxycycline with minocycline.
+Most skin and soft tissue infections are treated with a monotherapy of antibiotics clarithromycin, trimethoprim and ciprofloxacin, with deep infections being treated with a combination of two antibiotics such as ethambutol and rifampicin or doxycycline with minocycline.
 Antibiotic treatment ranged from 1–25 months with a median treatment time of 3.5 months.
 Since M. marinum has a high tendency for multi-drug resistance, treatment by one particular drug will not be effective.
 Often, up to six different antimicrobial regimes may be needed before the infection responds to a particular drug combination.
 This combination of antibiotics is based on the results of the culture and skin biopsy.
 The treatment can take up to several months.

 Surgery may also be needed to remove dead tissue and for excision or debridement if the lesions do not clear with antibiotics.
 This helps the wound to heal.

 Epidemiology

 Mycobacterium marinum infection is not contagious; it is not spreading from person to person.
 It is also not transmitted in hospitals like other common bacteria.